 No-Churn Ice Cream

 There is no special equipment needed to make this batch of fantastic homemade vanilla ice cream.
 I used a stand mixer, but you could also get away with using a handheld mixer.
-It starts by making the whipped cream.
-Then, it’s mixing the ingredients together and freezing it in a chilled loaf pan to let it set up.
+It starts by making whipped cream.
+Then, it’s mixing the ingredients together and freezing the ice cream in a chilled loaf pan to let it set up.
 This recipe made 5 cups of ice cream.

 Ice Cream Ingredients